Hinduism: Kāma (sensory, emotional and aesthetic pleasure)

-Mokṣa (liberation, freedom from saṃsāra)
+Mokṣa (liberation, freedom from suffering)

 Moksha (मोक्ष) or mukti (मुक्ति) is the ultimate, most important goal in Hinduism.
-In one sense, moksha is a concept associated with liberation from sorrow, suffering and saṃsāra (birth-rebirth cycle).
-A release from this eschatological cycle, in after life, particularly in theistic schools of Hinduism is called moksha.
-Due to belief in the indestructibility of Atman c.q. purusha, death is deemed insignificant with respect to the cosmic Self.
+Moksha is a concept associated with liberation from sorrow, suffering, and for many theistic schools of Hinduism, liberation from samsara (a birth-rebirth cycle).
+A release from this eschatological cycle in the afterlife is called moksha in theistic schools of Hinduism.